kadena-community/kadena.js/docs/kadena-docs-style-guide.md

 - Frontmatter with a guide title, description, and other information.

-- Body paragraphs that explain that explain concepts, components, system operations, and context to help the reader understand what something is, why it's important, and how it works.
+- Subsections and body paragraphs that explain that explain concepts, components, system operations, and context to help the reader understand what something is, why it's important, and how it works.

 - Diagrams to illustrate component relationships, system architecture, or flow of operations.